Up in the Attucks: A Restored Norfolk Theater Starts Its Second Century in the Spotlight

 Perhaps the Apollo Theater should be known as “The Attucks of the North.”
 Because unlike the Apollo, the Attucks was funded and designed exclusively by African Americans, an extremely rare occurrence at the time.
 Twin City Amusement Corporation, the original developer, was formed by a group of black business owners.
 They approached local architect Harvey Johnson, who went on to help found what became Norfolk State University, to draw up the plans.
 Johnson always intended for the Attucks to be more than just a performance venue; in addition, it doubled as a silent movie house and contained 21 upstairs offices for African American businesses (Johnson himself set up shop there after its completion).
 They named the theater in honor of Crispus Attucks, a man of African and Native American descent who was the first person to die in the Revolutionary War, and depicted his death on its fire curtain.

-The Attucks quickly became the centerpiece of Church Street, the main corridor of business and play for the African American community in highly segregated Norfolk.
+The Attucks quickly became the centerpiece of Church Street, the main corridor of business and play for the Black community in highly segregated Norfolk.
 The stars came out, from trumpeters to opera singers to comedians.
 They developed a tradition of signing their names on the walls of the dressing room, as if to mark a rite of passage.
 Even the arrival of the Great Depression couldn’t dim the theater’s lights—while spare change was hard to come by, the Attucks was where you went to spend what you could.

 The theater wasn’t completely immune to the changing times.
 Movies with synchronized sound, or “talkies,” grew increasingly popular.
 In response, the Attucks converted into a full-time movie theater in 1933 and was renamed the Booker-T Theater.
 However, the end of World War II brought changes that even the Attucks could not survive—at least, not in the same way.
 Young soldiers with money to spend returned to the city, and as Norfolk began to desegregate, the once-vibrant Church Street declined.